gdevanla/pandoc-markdown-ghci-filter/README.md

 -- do not run this code through GHCi

->> putStrLn "This line will not be expanded by the filter" This line will not be expanded by the filter
+>> putStrLn "This line will not be expanded by the filter"
 ```

 Note, the default value is "On"